 Gloriosa superba is a medicinal plant native of Indian forests.
 In Ayurveda, Kalihari or Agnishikha is kept in the Upvish varg category.
 It is one of the seven minor poison.
 The seven minor poisonous plants of Upvisha Varga are Aak (Madar), Sehund (Thuhar), Kaner, Gunja (Ratti), Afeem (Opium), Dhatura, and Kalihari / Langli.
 Flame lily, Kalihari, Langlika, Langli, Agnishikha, Kalikari, Vishalya are few common names of Gloriosa superba.
 Gloriosa superba is the state flower of Tamil Nadu, and the national flower of Zimbabwe.

 The rhizomes are capable of causing abortion, and therefore they are also called Garbhaghatini (destroyer of Garbha / Pregnancy).
-Traditionally, Langli is used in the treatment of piles, swollen joints, parasitical affections of skin, and for stimulating labor pains.
+Traditionally, Langli is used in the treatment of piles, swollen joints, parasitical affections of the skin, and for stimulating labor pains.
 In some parts of country, the roots are administered to cattle affected by worms.

 How the Kalihari tubers are used?